Error notification emails

 Jobs may encounter errors when trying to fetch trigger events, or when trying to carry out an action.
-This article briefly explains trigger errors and actions errors, and covers Workato's error notification policy and how it handles recipes that run into consecutive errors.
+This article explains:

 Trigger errors occur when the recipe tries to retrieve trigger events by polling the trigger app.
 The recipe might fail to retrieve trigger events in the following cases:

-- When the connection becomes invalid and the recipe is unable to connect successfully to the app.
-Usually results in an unauthorized error message.
+- Connections are invalid.
+The recipe cannot connect successfully to the app.
+This usually results in an unauthorized error message.

 - Permissions are incorrect.
 This occurs when the connected user does not have the right permissions to retrieve the trigger events.
-Usually results in an unauthorized error message.
+This usually results in an unauthorized error message.

 - API Calls are broken.
-This occurs when the recipe makes an API call that is somehow broken, e.g. due to schema changes in the app that wasn't reflected in the recipe via a schema refresh.
+This occurs when the recipe makes an API call that is broken, for example, when a schema change in the app isn't reflected in the recipe through a schema refresh.

 - API Calls timeout.
-This occurs when the recipe makes an API call that times out while waiting for the trigger events.
-This is usually transient, i.e. the API server might be experiencing temporary downtime.
+This occurs when the recipe makes an API call that times out while waiting for the trigger event.
+This is usually transient, such as when the API server might be experiencing a temporary downtime.

 - Trigger filters are incorrect.
-This occurs when the trigger filters put in place are logically incorrect, e.g. when a null value is checked against an integer, etc. In such cases, the trigger filters will need to be fixed before the recipe can run properly.
+This occurs when the trigger filters put in place are logically incorrect, such as when a null value is checked against an integer.
+In such cases, the trigger filters must be fixed before the recipe can run correctly.

-When a trigger error is met, the recipe will surface a trigger warning, but continue to poll for trigger events.
-No failed jobs will be reflected on the jobs report, because no jobs were created - the recipe was unable to even retrieve any trigger events to be processed.
+When a trigger error is met, the recipe will issue a trigger warning but continue to poll for trigger events.
+Workato doesn't create jobs when a trigger error occurs because the recipe cannot retrieve the trigger events to be processed.
 This means that the jobs report will not reflect failed jobs.

 In the following case, a trigger warning was raised because the schema recorded in the recipe did not match the schema in the app.
-The warning suggests refreshing the schema as a way to resolve the trigger error, and further details of the error can be seen when expanded.
+The warning suggests refreshing the schema as a way to resolve the trigger error.
+You can expand the warning to review additional information.

 Trigger warning surfaced on the recipe due to outdated schema that needs refreshing